frontenddogma/web-development-glossary/manuscript/b.md

 : The process of dynamically or statically merging (bundling) several files, notably JavaScript modules, for output to a client or a server.
 Bundling reduces the number of files and requests to be delivered to a client and thus helps improve performance.

 Bushnell’s Law
 : An aphorism attributed to Atari founder Nolan Bushnell, on the subject of video game design: “All the best games are easy to learn and difficult to master.
 They should reward the first quarter and the hundredth.”
-This is also referred to with the sentence “easy to learn, hard [or almost impossible] to master.”&nbsp;[†](#w-bushnells-law)
+This is also referred to with the sentence “easy to learn, hard to master.”&nbsp;[†](#w-bushnells-law)

 BVT
 : → Build Verification Test